gravitational/workshop/gravity_upgrade.md

 Notes:
 - This uploads the packages to the cluster package store.
 - This uploads the containers to the docker registry running on every master.
-- Many clusters don't have separate disks, so it also waits for the cluster to stabalize by verifying the cluster health.
+- Waits for the cluster to become healthy, if the upload caused a performance issue within etcd.

-The cluster package store will not have additional packages present:
+The cluster package store will now have additional packages present:
 ```
-root@kevin-test1:~/build# ./upload
-Fri Jul 24 20:39:54 UTC Importing cluster image telekube v5.5.50-dev.9
-Fri Jul 24 20:40:37 UTC Synchronizing application with Docker registry 10.162.0.7:5000
-Fri Jul 24 20:41:05 UTC Synchronizing application with Docker registry 10.162.0.6:5000
-Fri Jul 24 20:41:30 UTC Synchronizing application with Docker registry 10.162.0.5:5000
-Fri Jul 24 20:41:52 UTC Verifying cluster health
-Fri Jul 24 20:41:52 UTC Cluster image has been uploaded
 root@kevin-test1:~/build# gravity --insecure package list --ops-url=https://gravity-site.kube-system.svc.cluster.local:3009

 [eagerbooth1735]